-be The PCA will apply to those staff members who hold the following to ranks, regardless of their membership or otherwise to the Fire the Service Superannuation Scheme:
+Who will be The PCA will apply to those staff members who hold the following ranks, required to regardless of their membership or otherwise to the Fire Service the Superannuation Scheme: PCA?

-National Commander

-Fire Region Commander

-Assistant Fire Region Commander

-Chief Fire Officer

-Deputy Chief Fire Officer

-Senior Station Officer

-Station Officer

-Senior Firefighter

-Qualified Firefighter

-Firefighter
+National Commander Fire Region Commander Assistant Fire Region Commander Chief Fire Officer Deputy Chief Fire Officer Senior Station Officer Station Officer Senior Firefighter Qualified Firefighter Firefighter

 And who attend emergency incidents in an operational response or command capacity.
 The Working Party acknowledged that although the intended coverage of the proposed PCA would be relatively clear for the vast majority of the workforce, there were certain roles that would require a judgement call to be made as to whether they should undertake the PCA.
 To assist in the clarification of coverage of the PCA, the Working Party proposed the following definitions and recommended that a process be determined to ensure that there is national consistency on the application of the assessment.

 Operational response or command capability refers to all personnel who are normally required, by virtue of their role and the region's response planning, to respond to a fire incident or other emergency to undertake firefighting, and incident control or command.
-It excludes those who may also attend incidents advisory capacities in other specialist such Safety/Investigation or Hazardous Substance Technical Advice.
+It excludes those who may also attend incidents in other specialist advisory capacities such as Fire Safety/Investigation or Hazardous Substance Technical Advice.